Gen*cides You Should Care About

 Yemen

 Since 2014 – and following the Houthis’ (Ansar Allah) overthrow of the Hadi Government (the internationally recognized Yemen Government) – a civil war between the Saudi-led Coalition (backed by the U.S., UK, France) and Houthi Rebels (backed by Iran), has crippled Yemen’s infrastructure, leading to mass starvation.
 The Houthi have strategically attacked food, medicine, and water, and have repeatedly kidnapped humanitarian workers, leading to a reduction in humanitarian aid.
 One survivor in Taizz, a Houthi-controlled area, proclaimed: “death is more merciful than this life.”
-However, the Saudi-led Coalition is not innocent either, with many pointing blame at Saudi Arabia for their role in past infrastructure deterioration, as well as the U.N. and U.S.’s recent “Operation Prosperity Guardian,” which carried out over 1,000 bombings in Yemen.
+However, the Saudi-led Coalition is not innocent either, with many pointing blame at Saudi Arabia for their role in past infrastructure deterioration, as well as the U.K. and U.S. for their role in bombing Houthi mililitary targets.
 As long as we win the “war on terror.”
 Admittedly, the situation is so complex that there are multiple papers attempting to decipher the string of legal culpability in these starvation crimes.
 Since 2015, there have been 51,000 deaths from war, and 24,100,000 are in need of humanitarian aid.
-On July 10, 2025, the AP reported that 17,000,000 people are going hungry, 1,000,000 of whom are children suffering from “life-threatening acute malnutrition.”
-This is more than 2x the population of New York.
+On July 10, 2025, the AP reported that 17,000,000 (more than 2x the population of New York) people are going hungry, 1,000,000 of whom are children suffering from “life-threatening acute malnutrition.”
 There will be no winners in this war, even in its conclusion.

 —————————————————————